 Laying vs lying: Which is the Right One?

-Laying vs. Lying (Lay vs. Lie) – What’s the Difference?
-Introduction Have you ever found yourself puzzled over whether to use "lay" or "lie" in a sentence?
-You're not alone!
-These two words are some of the most commonly confused in the English language, and for a good...
+Have you ever found yourself puzzled over whether to use lay or lie in a sentence?
+Laying vs lie are one of the most commonly confused words in the English language.
+Both words sound similar, have similar meanings, and their past tense forms can easily trip up even...

 Everyday vs Every Day: How to Know the Difference?